 Considering graduate school or other postgraduate programs?
 Use these tools and strategies.

 Recruiting Program participation/BCC access

-To participate, you mut review the Recruiting Program Orientation via Blackboard.
+To participate, you must review a brief program policy video, and agree to the policies and guidelines discussed.
 Complete this step early to avoid tight fall recruiting resume deadlines!

-- Full-time graduate students: If you were a Bryant senior last year and participated in recruiting, you do not have to attend recruiting orientation again.
-Request activation of your BCC account by stopping by the Amica Center to advise Nancy Friel, recruiting assistant, of your full-time graduate student status.
-If you completed your undergraduate studies at another school, you must attend an orientation session per the instructions above.
+- Full-time graduate students: If you were a Bryant senior last year and participated in recruiting, you do not have to review the video.
+Request activation of your BCC account by stopping by the Amica Center to advise Nancy Friel, recruitment coordinator, of your full-time graduate student status.
+(If you completed your undergraduate studies at another school, you must review the video per the instructions above.)